quic/aimet/Docs/api_docs/onnx_quantsim.rst

 |

+**Note** :
+ - It is recommended to use onnx-simplifier before creating quantsim model.
-**Note about Quantization Schemes** : Since ONNX Runtime will be used for optimized inference only, ONNX framework will support Post Training Quantization schemes i.e. TF or TF-enhanced to compute the encodings.
+ - Since ONNX Runtime will be used for optimized inference only, ONNX framework will support Post Training Quantization schemes i.e. TF or TF-enhanced to compute the encodings.

 **The following API can be used to Compute Encodings for Model**